AaronRobinsonMSFT/DNCP/readme.md

 ## Build

-1) `cmake -S . -B artifacts`
-1) `cmake --build artifacts --target install`
+The root of the project contains a `dncp.proj` file that should be used to build.
+Directly using CMake is possible but since it is assume the .NET SDK is installed on the system it is recommended to use the `dotnet` command.
+The common `build`, `clean` and `test` commands are supported.
+For example, `dotnet build` will build the project.

 ## Test

-Unit test the library by running `dncp_test` from the `bin` directory under `artifacts`.

-Scenario test the library using `dotnet test`.
-Run the following command after building the library.
+Unit and scenario test the library using `dotnet test`.

-Windows:

-`> dotnet test tests\scenario\ComClient`

-Non-Windows:

-`> dotnet test tests/scenario/ComClient`

 ## Usage

 The recommended way to use DNCP is via [git submodules][git_submodules] and CMake.

-The `dncp.h` header contains consistent definitions of common COM APIs.
+The [`dncp.h`](./src/inc/dncp.h) header contains consistent definitions of common COM APIs.
 All data types are identically named to those in official Windows' headers.
 All functions are prefixed with `PAL_` followed by the official Win32 name (for example, `SysAllocString` is `PAL_SysAllocString`).
 Ideally, all functions provided by DNCP replace the corresponding Win32 APIs as DNCP will forward to the Windows implementation when running on Windows &ndash; see [`windows.c`](./src/windows.c).

 Users can set defines during compilation to tailor how they would like to develop their COM library.